Resources

 Gingerbread

-Gingerbread provides information to help single parents support themselves and their family.
+Gingerbread provides information to help single parents support themselves and their family, with practical advice, friendly online communities.
 They also campaign to reduce stigma against single parents, and make services more accessible to all families – whatever their shape or size.

 Web: www.gingerbread.org.uk/